joshblatt/mome/README.md

 # mome
-mome is going to be a new programming language similar to C
+Mome is going to be a new programming language similar to C